The Historical Society

 -

-The Society holds an annual dinner meeting, with an historical program, in September.
+The Society also holds an annual dinner meeting, with an historical program, in September.
 The annual dinner is open to members.
 Members pay for a small portion of the dinner costs.

 Paranormal Investigations

 From May through October the Society offers investigations by interested paranormal organizations at the museum buildings.
 Martin Park site has an active history of paranormal activity.
 Teams throughout New England have visited.
-We have a suggested donation of $10 per person payable on the night of a scheduled investigation.
-If interested, contact the Society at our e-mail address paranormal_studies@hseh.org.

 Preserves Buildings of the Past

 The Society has continually supported the preservation of older buildings in East Hartford.
 While not always successful, there have been notable successes in saving and restoring some buildings, including the Huguenot House, the Goodwin Schoolhouse, and the Blacksmith Shop; all three were moved to Martin Park.
 The Society has also saved the Selden Brewer House by having it moved to its current location, restoring the first floor to its original appearance, and furnished it with historic items from the 1800s and early 1900s.
-The Comstock Building on Main Street was also saved and restored by The Society.

 Dates Historic Houses